 Standardized assessments, also known as large-scale assessments, are those mandated, designed, conducted, and reported from outside the classroom.
 They are most frequently used for district or state evaluation, accountability purposes, program improvement, and performance comparisons.
 Standardized assessments can be further divided into norm-referenced and criterion referenced assessments.

 Criterion-referenced assessments enable teachers to make inferences about the level of student performance relative to a specific domain of content.
 Individual scores are not dependent upon the performance of other students.
 Criterion-referenced test scores provide information that helps educators determine what content and skills individual students have mastered.

 Norm-referenced assessments provide data that allows comparisons with a well-defined norm group.
 Thus, a student’s score is dependent upon the performance of thousands of students making up the comparison or norm group.
 Norm-referenced test scores provide information that enables educators to answer two key questions: (1) What is the relative standing of this student across this broad domain of content? and (2) How does the student compare to other similar students (age and grade level)?

 In addition to important data at the individual student level, criterion- and norm-referenced assessments provide a source of data to evaluate curriculum and instructional effectiveness at a district level.

 District 27 uses several standardized assessments at various grade levels.
-Below are the three large-scale standardized assessments given.
+Below are the four large-scale standardized assessments given across multiple grade levels.

 - Terra Nova Standardized Test (Grades 2-8)